atricore/josso-site/src/content/architecture.md

 JOSSO is a solution based on the Atricore IAM (Identity and Access Management) Platform, also known as the Atricore Identity Bus.
 Technically, JOSSO is  just a distribution of the Atricore IAM Platform, in the same way Fedora or Ubuntu are distributions of the Linux operating system.
-Therefore, this allows to deliver alternative products potentially addressing alternative use-cases within the IAM space.
+This allows us to deliver alternative products, potentially addressing alternative use-cases within the IAM space.

-Much or this flexibility lies on the OSGi foundation the solution is based on.
+Much of this flexibility depends on the OSGi foundation on which the solution is based.
 All platform components are OSGi bundles, a common and standards-based interface for describing platform modules.
 For instance JOSSO spans to around 200 OSGi bundles.
 Even the core is a bundle.
 Different set of features are enabled based on on the bundles you choose to use.